trpc-group/trpc/docs/en/trpc_protocol_design.md

 }
 ```

-### Stream Frame
+### Streaming Frame

-After 16 bytes, for stream, it is followed by the stream frame
+After 16 bytes, for streaming, it is followed by the streaming frame

 Divided into init, data, feedback, close frame.

-- Init Frame is used for stream initialization
+- Init Frame is used for streaming initialization

 - Data Frame is used to transmit streaming data